That Chinese American Christians are Mostly Conservative Evangelicals

 As the Chinese in America (both immigrants and ABCs) wrestle with their multiple identities in America, the evangelical conviction regarding Scripture’s authority comes in handy.
 While Chinese Americans want to be both Chinese and American, the Bible gives them an authoritative standard by which to negotiate their dual identities.
 For example, to be more American, Chinese Americans can reject ancestor worship as unbiblical and idolatrous.
 However, wishing to preserve their Chinese/Confucian values, it is common for Chinese Americans to interpret the 5th commandment more rigidly and with a greater emphasis than other American Christians.
 Furthermore, in the cross-centered ethos of evangelicalism, many Chinese immigrants find a radically loving God, unlike any other authority figure they ever knew.
 And for immigrants, the evangelical “born again” rhetoric offers language and categories for a new way of being in America.

-In addition to evangelicalism’s emphasized convictions are its practices.
-Simply put, Chinese American Christians are predominantly evangelical because evangelicals evangelize far more than non-evangelicals.
+It should also be noted that a big reason Chinese American Christians are predominantly evangelical is because evangelicals evangelize far more than non-evangelicals.

 Not all Asian Americans are the same.
 The “model minority” narrative is problematic in several ways.
 Still, it’s fair to ascribe the conservative evangelical orientation of the Chinese American church to Asian American evangelical ministries on campuses across the U.S.